Immigration Enforcement: Criminal and Financial Investigation (CFI)

-Officers in CFI, who have the same arrest powers as a Police Constable under Section 24 of the Police and Criminal Evidence Act, are required to pass the National Investigators Exam, which has been amended to additionally test Immigration knowledge, before completing the Initial Crime Investigators Development Programme (ICIDP) [PIP 2].
-Once officers have completed their portfolio, they are added on to the national Criminal Investigators register and are the equivalent to a Detective Constable but hold a PACE authority of a Detective Sergeant.
+Officers in CFI, who have the same arrest powers as a police constable under Section 24 of the Police and Criminal Evidence Act, are required to pass the Immigration Enforcement Investigators Exam, similar to the National Investigators Exam in policing but which has been amended to remove some of the policing syllabus and additionally test immigration knowledge, before completing the Initial Crime Investigators Development Programme (ICIDP) [PIP 2].
+Once officers have completed their portfolio, they are added to the IE criminal investigators register.

+Defunct Units

 Rapid Response Team (RRT)

 The RRT was originally set up as a temporary role in 2019 (officers seconded from ICE teams) but was made a substantive department in August 2020 - the team is a nationwide taskforce (covering the whole of the UK) and has no physical office.
 The team was established to provide IE with a mobile taskforce that was capable of responding to a wide array of incidents and taskings, with a large focus placed on counter-terrorism and detecting immigration offences that would otherwise go unnoticed.

-This is a multi-function team of specialist Immigration Officers that have received additional training and can be sent on a multitude of deployments, including:
+This is a multi-function team of specialist immigration officers that have received additional training and can be sent on a multitude of deployments, including: